 About studies in Linguistics

-The linguistics programs at our department aim to train students in contemporary modern linguistics, with an emphasis on understanding the nature of human language as a central component of the human cognitive ability.
+Linguistics studies at our department aim to train students in contemporary modern linguistics, with an emphasis on understanding the nature of human language as a central component of the human cognitive ability.
 At all levels of studies (BA, MA and PhD) we offer courses both in theoretical topics (such as semantics, syntax, phonology and morphology) and in experimental and applied fields of linguistics (such as psycholinguistics, neurolinguistics, language disorders etc).
-Furthermore, we encourage students to integrate their knowledge of these different fields in their work (seminar papers, MA and PhD theses) that integrates theory and experimental work or that aims to use theoretical knowledge in applied settings.
+We encourage student research (seminar papers, MA and PhD theses) that integrates theory and experimental work or that aims to use theoretical knowledge in applied settings.

 English, Linguistics, or English Linguistics?